Teen Art Council

 To be eligible, you must:

-- be able to attend weekly meetings (on Wednesday evenings, 5-7 pm) and events such as Teen Night and #Untitled.
+- be able to attend weekly meetings (on Wednesday evenings, 5-7 pm) and all hosted by Teen Art Council

 - be a high school student in good standing

 - have reliable transportation to the Museum

-Applications for the 2019-2020 program year are no longer open.
-Applications were due by Wednesday, May 1.
+Applications for the 2020-2021 program year open March 1.
+Applications are due by Friday, May 1.

 Teen Art Council program runs from August 2020 through May 2021.